 History of our restaurant

-The combination of all the knowledge gained from their work in Switzerland in the hospitality sector, their childhood experience and their roots in the wine culture have made them pioneers in Santiago de Compostela.
-Pioneers for many years in the promotion of the consumption of “blood” of their own land, Amandi wine.
+The combination of everything they had learned from their experience in Switzerland, their upbringing, and their deep roots in wine culture meant they were innovators in Santiago de Compostela.
+Pioneers, over many years, in promoting the consumption of the “life blood” of their own land: Amandi wine.

 It was not long before San Clemente became a focal point in the city and the meeting place of choice for a wide range of people from the surrounding area.

 The restaurant is in the heart of Santiago’s historic old town, in the square that gives us our name: San Clemente.
 It is just a few metres from the busiest streets, in a place quiet enough to go almost unnoticed for the visitors to the city, but not for the locals…

 Today, more than 40 years on, the restaurant has been completely renovated, adapted to new times and trends.
 But Miguel, our current manager, who virtually grew up in the restaurant, keeps it faithful to its roots: good food, good wine and a great atmosphere.

 Manolo still visits the restaurant regularly, and often can’t help remembering how it all began… and Tinino is always watching what’s going on, from his favourite place: “O rincón do patrón”.